-(b) (8) , a cloud services provider for credit unions, was hit by a ransomware attack on November 26, 2023.
-As a result, many credit union customers of (b) (8) (b) (8) experienced a service outage.
-In addition, (b) (8) , a critical core processing vendor for credit unions, used (b) (8) for its cloud-hosted services.
-The approximately 60 credit unions affected by the (b) (8) outage were small institutions with \$100 million or less in assets.
+a cloud services provider for credit unions, 12 was hit by a ransomware attack on November 26, 2023.
+As a result, many credit union customers of (b) (8) (8) experienced a service outage.
+In addition, (b) (8), a critical core processing vendor for its cloud-hosted services.
+The approximately 60 for credit unions, used (b) (8) credit unions affected by the (b) (8) outage were small institutions with \$100 million or less in assets.
 Based on NCUA estimates, approximately \$912 million in aggregate assets and 93,000 members nationwide were at risk by this cyber incident.
-Upon awareness of the incident and potential magnitude, the NCUA provided updates to Treasury and peer regulators through FBIIC protocols for a potential sector impact.
-Additionally, the NCUA informed the Federal Bureau of Investigation and DHS's CISA.
-The NCUA drafted an after-action report related to this incident.

-(b) (8) is a subsidiary of (b) (8) cloud services to the credit union industry.
+Upon awareness of the incident and potential magnitude, the NCUA provided updates to Treasury and peer regulators through FBIIC is a subsidiary of (b) (8) , which provides disaster recovery and cloud services to the credit union industry.